I know how frustrating it is to get to the end of a *very* exhausting day and to still have countless tasks left on your to-do list…

 - It stops you from wasting time each morning wondering what to get started with first

-While I do understand there can be something therapeutic about using a paper planner (hey I even sell a printable one and if you click this link you can get 30% off!)
-I personally find it easier to time block using a digital calendar because it’s much more flexible and you can easily share your calendars with others (like your partener or work.)
+While I do understand there can be something therapeutic about using a paper planner (hey I even sell a printable one and if you click this link you can get it for yourself!)
+I personally find it easier to time block using a digital calendar because it’s much more flexible and you can easily share your calendars with others (like your partner or work.)

 I did start off using the Apple/Mac version and quickly swapped over to Google calendar which was just a better and easier user experience all round (which is strange because normally I majorly “stan” anything Apple related… But I guess that just shows how great Google calendar really it!)